-Dr. Gerner is a research scientist and developmental neuropsychologist in the Department of Neuropsychology at the Kennedy Krieger Institute and an Assistant Professor at Johns Hopkins University School of Medicine.
-She is the Co-director of the Infant Neurodevelopment Center at Kennedy Krieger Institute and the Co-director of the Study of Perinatal brain injury, Recovery, and OUTcome (SPROUT) lab.
+Dr. Gerner is a research scientist and developmental neuropsychologist in the Department of Neuropsychology at the Kennedy Krieger Institute and an assistant professor at The Johns Hopkins University School of Medicine.
+She is the co-director of the Infant Neurodevelopment Center at Kennedy Krieger Institute and the co-director of the Study of Perinatal brain injury, Recovery, and OUTcome (SPROUT) lab.

 Dr. Gerner completed her graduate training in clinical psychology at Loyola University in Maryland and her APA-accredited internship in school psychology and neuropsychology at Virginia Beach City Public Schools.
 She served as a school psychologist and as a private practitioner from 2004-2010 before completing a post-doctoral fellowship in neuropsychology and neuroimaging at the Johns Hopkins University School of Medicine from 2010-2012, followed by a post-doctoral fellowship in perinatal neurological injury research and neurodevelopmental disabilities at the Kennedy Krieger Institute and the Johns Hopkins University School of Medicine from 2012-2014.